basarbk/adcampaign/README.md

 Client has two main pages.
 - Home page is the root page where the existing campaigns are listed.
-Home page also have fail condition layouts for to inform user when there are no campaigns or when there is failure loading the campaigns from backend.
+Home page also have fail condition layouts to inform user when there are no campaigns or when there is failure loading the campaigns from backend.
 - Campaign Detail page is for details of selected campaign.
 Each platform has its own card to display all details on this page.
 I preferred to use collapsible component to show/hide sub entities, like Target Audience, Insights of each platform.
 I thought user would prefer to compare side by side each platform's sub entities.
 So collapsible component is a good fit to achieve that.

 ---